ConfiacB/pdf_qa/README.md

 # Document QA using OpenAI API

 ## Overview
-This tool lets you upload a PDF and ask questions strictly based on its contents using the OpenAI ChatGPT API.
+This project allows you to upload a PDF file and ask questions about its content.
+It uses OpenAI's ChatGPT and Embedding APIs to generate document-grounded answers — avoiding hallucinations by only relying on the content of the file.

 ## Requirements
 - openai